BackyardGiant/hyperTEC/README.md

 # HYPERTEC
 This is the repository for the SOFT 354 project of the team Backyard Giant

+## Introduction to project
+In this game you will be playing as a spaceship which can fly around in a series of enclosed spaces called sectors or regions.
+Within these areas you will be dogfighting enemy ships which will belong to 3 different factions.

+Use the fluid movement system to avoid enemy fire and get the upper hand in this high octane space shooter.
+Your eneimes are relentless and if you let them surround you they'll destroy any chance you have of victory.
+Use the unique boost mechanic to maneuver into their blind spots and take them out.

+HYPERTEC is a voxel style dogfighter, where you control a spaceship with components!
+You can attach unique weapons and engines that you collect from enemies, improving your ship as you go.
+The weapons are procedurally generated from a selection of different pieces, allowing for over 240 different weapons!
+You will be completing quests for you chosen faction, and eventually claiming the sector as your own.

 <h2>Team members:</h2>

 Aden Webb<br/>